 Large Poker Sites are Usually Your Best Bet

 A few big names dominate online poker and accept players from nearly 200 countries.
 These are usually your best bet because they have extensive experience in dealing with a diverse customer base that speaks many languages and utilizes many currencies.
-Companies such as 888.com tend to be the best options for the most players.

-In fact, I recommend international poker sites over those that cater to exactly one country due to traffic numbers.
+We usually recommend international poker sites over those that cater to exactly one country due to traffic numbers.
 If you have a choice between a big-name poker site and one that exists only in your country, you’ll probably want to go with the bigger one.
 Sites that exist in only one country have a hard time bringing together enough players to keep the games running regularly.